-Those were also the islands’ peak economic heydays: if you were a Bermudian with any kind of a pulse, or an expat who’d wrangled any kind of a work permit, you probably had a job with a salary beyond your wildest dreams and a customer service philosophy not unlike that infamous, drooling, alien crime boss of Star Wars’ Tatooine (the real Tataouine is in Tunisia, about 300 miles, as the crow flies, south-west of the Maltese archipelago, my home away from Canada since 2011.)
+Those were also the islands’ peak economic heydays.
+If you were a Bermudian with any kind of a pulse, or an expat who’d wrangled almost any kind of a work permit, you probably had a job with a salary beyond your wildest dreams and a customer service philosophy not unlike the aforementioned, drooling, alien crime boss of Star Wars’ Tatooine (the real Tataouine is in Tunisia, about 300 miles, as the Blue Rock Thrush [il-Merrill in Maltese] flies, south-west of Malta, the three-island archipelago in the Mediterranean).

-My Zendesk-in-Bermuda experiment was about as productive as pumping gasoline into a the tank of a diesel vehicle, but my passion for great customer service; a penchant (and some talent) for copywriting and creative direction; something more than a modicum and less than a full stack knowledge of WordPress, WooCommerce, themes, plug-ins and DNS; and no small measure of serendipity, have allowed me to work, mostly remotely, for definitely dozens of, and probably creeping up on a hundred, SMEs, NGOs and NPOs, in Canada, Bermuda, Grand Cayman, Denmark, Australia, and here in the Mediterranean.
+My Zendesk-in-Bermuda experiment was about as productive as pumping petrol into the tank of a diesel vehicle, but my passion for great customer service; a penchant (and some talent) for copywriting and creative direction; something more than a modicum and less than a full stack knowledge of WordPress, WooCommerce, themes, plug-ins and DNS; and no small measure of serendipity, have allowed me to work, mostly remotely, for definitely dozens of, and probably creeping up on a hundred, SMEs, NGOs and NPOs, in Canada, Bermuda, Grand Cayman, Denmark, Australia, and the Maltese Islands, ever since..